-Access to your home can be secured by, key fob, fingerprint, or even smart phone entry.
+Access to your home can be secured by keypad, key fob, fingerprint, or even smart phone entry.
 Keyless entry systems often have smart technology, allowing you to grant temporary access and get notifications when your home is accessed.

 Window and door sensors

 Cameras can be placed anywhere in your home, but the best place is at entryways.
-Manyrecord only when movement is detected and allow you to access video footage right on your phone.
+Many security cameras record only when movement is detected and allow you to access video footage right on your phone.

 Home safety isn’t just about preventing intruders.
-You can integrate smoke, carbon monoxide, and any otherright into your security system to notify you when a harmful situation is at hand.
+You can integrate smoke, carbon monoxide, and any other detectors right into your security system to notify you when a harmful situation is at hand.

 Installing your DIY home security system may have several steps to the process but all are easy to complete and will require few tools, depending on the type of components you purchase.
 Each component should have instructions included, but here are some tips for proper installation.